oldonesnow/LazyBookCurator/README.md

 #### 2.
 #### 3.

-### The .csv file was obtained from Kaggle() and was thoroughly cleaned to be classified into several different categories
+### The .csv file was obtained from [Kaggle](https://www.kaggle.com/datasets/cristaliss/ultimate-book-collection-top-100-books-up-to-2023). and was thoroughly cleaned to be classified into several different categories
 #### 1. Title Name
 #### 2. Title Author
 #### 3. Year of Publish